1994 NBA Finals: Aftermath

-The Rockets would repeat as NBA champions in 1995 although their season record wasn't so promising.
+The Rockets repeated as NBA champions in 1995 although their season record was worse.
 Plagued by a lack of chemistry, the Rockets were stuck in the middle of the conference standings most of the year.
-Then, as the NBA's trading deadline approached, on February 14, 1995, the Rockets acquired Hakeem Olajuwon's "Phi Slama Jama" teammate Clyde Drexler.
+Then, as the NBA's trading deadline approached, on February 14, 1995, the Rockets acquired Olajuwon's "Phi Slama Jama" teammate Clyde Drexler.
 The Rockets finished the regular season as the 6th seed but the team on the court at season's end was clearly better than its 47–35 record.
-The new Rockets team had only had about two months to gel.
-The playoffs started rough for Houston, the team down 2 games to 1 to Utah in the First Round.
-However, the Rockets battled back and won that series, stealing the deciding Game 5 in Utah.
-The Rockets' ability to overcome adversity became more evident as the postseason wore on.
-They beat four 50-win squads (Utah, Phoenix, San Antonio and Orlando) to win the NBA championship, becoming the lowest seed ever to win it all.
+The new Rockets team had only had about two months to gel, but they overcame the adversity, defeating four teams that won 50 or more games to win the championship, capped off with a sweep of the Shaquille O'Neal-led Orlando Magic in the Finals, becoming the lowest seed ever to win it all.

-Also in 1995, the Knicks enjoyed another strong season, with 55 wins.
-However, they were eliminated in seven games by the Indiana Pacers during the second round as Pacers guard Reggie Miller's 'Knick Killer' legacy continued.
-After the season Pat Riley left the Knicks after they balked at his request for a stake in ownership and the role of team president in negotiations for an extension.
-He departed for the Miami Heat, with whom he would win three championships, one as the head coach and two as its president.
-The Knicks would make the NBA Finals again in 1999 as the first eighth seed to make the Finals, but fell to the Spurs in five games, and have not returned since.
+During the Finals, Viacom stepped up in trying to sell their Madison Square Garden properties, which included the Knicks and the New York Rangers.
+In August 1994, Viacom sold the Knicks to Cablevision Systems and the ITT Corporation (the latter sold its shares years later).
+Also in 1995, the Knicks enjoyed another strong season, with 55 wins, but were eliminated in seven games by the Indiana Pacers during the second round as Pacers guard Reggie Miller's "Knick Killer" legacy continued.
+After the season, Pat Riley left the Knicks after they balked at his request for a stake in ownership and the role of team president in negotiations for an extension.
+He departed for the Miami Heat, with whom he won three championships, one as head coach and two as president.
+The Knicks returned to the NBA Finals again in 1999 as the first eighth seeded team in North American sports history to reach the championship round of the four major leagues, but fell to the Tim Duncan and David Robinson-led San Antonio Spurs in five games, and have not returned since.

-Before this victory, only the Houston Oilers' AFL two championships at the close of the 1960 season and 1961 season and the Houston Aeros' two WHA Avco World Trophies in 1974 and 1975 represented Houston's only professional championships.
+Before this victory, the Houston Oilers' AFL two championships at the close of the 1960 season and 1961 season and the Houston Aeros' two WHA Avco World Trophies in 1974 and 1975 represented Houston's only professional championships.
 The 1994 NBA Championship represented the city of Houston's first professional championship since those two teams, and the first in a league that did not later merge.

 This was the last NBA Finals for three of the league's longest-tenured and most recognizable referees: Darell Garretson, Jack Madden and Jake O'Donnell.
-Garretson and Madden retired following the 1994 Finals, while O'Donnell worked the 1994-95 season, but did not work past the second round of the playoffs, marking the first time since 1971 O'Donnell did not officiate in the championship series.
+Garretson and Madden retired after the 1994 Finals, while O'Donnell worked the 1994–95 season, but did not work past the second round of the playoffs, marking the first time since 1971 he did not officiate in the championship series.
 O'Donnell retired in December 1995 following the end of a lockout of NBA referees by Commissioner David Stern.

+Knicks lead assistant and future head coach Jeff Van Gundy would later coach the Rockets from 2003-2007.